pouretrebelle/chareads.com/content/books/2014/03/15-girl-with-dragon-tattoo/index.md

 summary: |
   Harriet Vanger, a scion of one of Sweden's wealthiest families disappeared over forty years ago.
 All these years later, her aged uncle continues to seek the truth.
 He hires Mikael Blomkvist, a crusading journalist recently trapped by a libel conviction, to investigate.
 He is aided by the pierced and tattooed punk prodigy Lisbeth Salander.
 Together they tap into a vein of iniquity and corruption.
-  Stieg Larsson's The Girl with the Dragon Tattoo combines murder mystery, family saga, love story, and financial intrigue into a complex and atmospheric novel.

 series:
   title: Millennium
   number: 1

 rating5: 3
+rating7: 4

 readDates: [[2014-02-24, 2014-03-15]]
 dateRated: 2014-03-15

-tags: [form-audiobook, genre-crime-mystery, type-fiction]
+tags: [form-audiobook, genre-crime-mystery, type-fiction, sub-abuse]
 ---